-ANSYS Engineering Knowledge ManagerTM ("ANSYS EKM") is a comprehensive solution for simulationbased process and data management challenges.
-ANSYS EKM provides solutions and benefits to all levels of a company and enables it to address the critical issues associated with simulation data, including backup and archival, traceability and audit trail, process automation, and collaboration and capture of engineering expertise.
+ANSYS Engineering Knowledge Manager[TM] ("ANSYS EKM") is a comprehensive solution for simulation-based process and data management challenges.
+ANSYS EKM provides solutions and benefits to all levels of a company and enables an organization to address the critical issues associated with simulation data, including backup and archival, traceability and audit trail, process automation, collaboration and capture of engineering expertise, and intellectual property protection.